ballerina-platform/asyncapi-triggers/asyncapi/hubspot/README.md

 Listen to HubSpot Company Creation and Deletion

+A service attached to one of the listener's service types must implement **all** of that type's remote functions.
+For example, `CompanyService` exposes six:

 ```ballerina
 service hubspot:CompanyService on hubspotWebhook {
     remote function onCompanyCreation(hubspot:WebhookEvent event) returns error? {